Lower Bounds for Linear Minimization Oracle Methods Optimizing over Strongly Convex Sets: Introduction

 Providing recent progress on this question, Halbey et al.~\cite{halbey2026lower} showed that two particular variants of Frank-Wolfe (exact line search and the short stepsize procedure) cannot improve upon this $\mathcal{O}(1/T^2)$ rate.
 However, these results do not preclude the possibility of other \texttt{FO-LMO} methods exceeding this rate.
 Similar limitations in unconstrained minimization were overcome by the foundational work~\cite{nemirovski1983problem}, establishing information/oracle complexity lower bounds against the whole family of gradient methods.
 This was accomplished by the design of hard functions whose gradient reveals only one new coordinate of information per step.
 This property, known as a ``zero-chain'' property, can prevent {\it any gradient-span method} from having made substantial progress until dimension-many steps have been taken.
-By combining this with an adversarial ``resisting oracle'', lower bounds against {\it all deterministic gradient methods} were achieved.
+By combining { such a hard instance} with an adversarial ``resisting oracle'', { a family of hard instances can be constructed, providing} lower bounds against {\it all deterministic gradient methods}.\\

-\paragraph{Our Contributions.} We extend the classical zero-chain approach to LMOs to derive complexity lower bounds on any \texttt{FO-LMO} method over the problem classes corresponding to minimizing a quadratic $f(x)=\frac{L}{2}\|x-x_\star\|_2^2$ over structured sets, possessing either strong convexity or smoothness.
-Our primary result shows that over $\alpha$-strongly convex constraints, no \texttt{FO-LMO} method can guarantee $\varepsilon$-suboptimality in fewer than $\Omega(\sqrt{L\, \mathrm{diam}(S)^2/\varepsilon})$ iterations.
-By matching the upper bounding guarantee of~\cite{garber2015faster}, this establishes $\Theta(\sqrt{L\, \mathrm{diam}(S)^2/\varepsilon})$ as the optimal order of complexity for this class.
-Formally, we prove the following in Section~\ref{sec:general}. \begin{theorem} Consider any $T \ge 1$ and $L,\alpha>0$.
-Then there exist an $\alpha$-strongly convex set $S$ and an $L$-smooth, $L$-strongly convex function $f$ in dimension $d=2(T+1)$ such that every \texttt{FO-LMO} method applied to $(f, S)$ with $x_0 = 0$ has $x_T$ infeasible or
+\paragraph{Our Contributions} We extend the classical zero-chain approach to LMOs to derive complexity lower bounds on any \texttt{FO-LMO} method over the problem classes corresponding to minimizing a quadratic $f(x)=\frac{L}{2}\|x-x_\star\|_2^2$ over structured sets, possessing either strong convexity or smoothness.
+From such a construction, we show that over $\alpha$-strongly convex constraints, no \texttt{FO-LMO} method can guarantee $\varepsilon$-suboptimality { at a feasible iterate} in fewer than $\Omega(\sqrt{L\, \mathrm{diam}(S)^2/\varepsilon})$ iterations. { Although this does not capture the second term in the rate of}~\cite{garber2015faster} { dependent on $\alpha$, this provides progress towards determining the exact} optimal order of complexity for this class.
+Formally, we prove the following in Section~\ref{sec:general}.

+\begin{theorem} Consider any $T \ge 1$ and $L,\alpha>0$.
+Then { for every \texttt{FO-LMO},} there exist an $\alpha$-strongly convex set $S$ and an $L$-smooth, $L$-strongly convex function $f$ in dimension $d=2(T+1)$ such that the method applied to $(f, S)$ with $x_0 = 0$ has $x_T$ infeasible or